Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 With a history reaching back over seven millennia, Sofia is one of Europe’s youngest capitals but oldest cities.
 Modern Sofia is full of cobblestone boulevards, domed churches, and vast parks, but behind this eclectic city is a history as rich as any capital.
 The city’s full heritage was only recently brought to light — when bulldozers broke ground to dig a path for the city’s new metro only a decade ago, they unearthed an ancient world with intact Roman streets, houses, churches, and baths dating back 2,000 years.
 On visits to two UNESCO World Heritage Sites (Boyana Church and Rila Monastery), you'll find that Sofia is the perfect balance of history and culture, and is also home to some of Bulgaria’s finest museums and restaurants, too.

 Today you’ll board an overnight flight to Athens, Greece.

 Arrive in Athens, and then transfer to Nafplion

 Arrive in Athens and transfer to Nafplion, where a guaranteed sea-view room awaits you in this beautiful, romantic town in the eastern Peloponnese.
-This evening, get acquainted with your Cruise Director and fellow passengers during a Welcome Briefing and Dinner in the hotel restaurant.
+This evening, get acquainted with your Cruise Director and fellow passengers during dinner in the hotel restaurant.